cytomining/CytoTable/docs/source/contributing.md

 ### Code style

 For general Python code style, we use [black](https://github.com/psf/black).
-For Python import order we additionally use [isort](https://github.com/PyCQA/isort).
+For Python import order, we use [isort](https://github.com/PyCQA/isort).
 Please use black and isort before committing any code.
 We will not accept code contributions that do not use black and isort.
 We use the [Google Style Python Docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html).